 Photo credit: Iris Schaff Landry

 Sara Schaff is a 2025 NYSCA Support for Artists Grant Recipient, a 2024 NYSCA/NYFA Artist Fellow in Fiction, and the author of the story collections The Invention of Love (Split/Lip Press 2020) and Say Something Nice About Me (Augury Books 2016), a CLMP Firecracker Award Finalist in fiction and a 2017 Next Generation Indie Book Award Finalist for short fiction.
-Her writing has appeared in Catapult, Kenyon Review Online, Gay Magazine, The Missouri Review, Yale Review Online, The Belladonna, Michigan Quarterly Review, LitHub, and elsewhere.
+Her writing has appeared in Vol. 1 Brooklyn, Kenyon Review Online, Gay Magazine, The Missouri Review, Yale Review Online, The Belladonna, Michigan Quarterly Review, LitHub, and elsewhere.